UTDallasEPICS/xuchil/README.md

 - Log time worked
 - Check out batch post completion

+## Third Party Integrations
+- N/A ~ this application is for internal use only

 ## Prerequisites

 In order to run this project, a few technologies are required: